Elie-1996/Animation-NN/README.md

 # Week 1-5:
 Was unable to start due to obligations in Computer Vision Research (and HW in week 5)...
+* Slight Note: Prior to starting the investigation below, We actually checked out the article on Learned Motion Matching first as well as reading and understanding the paper.
+The problem was that we couldn't find any implementation online.

 Starting from week 6, I will try to work at least 2 days every-week to make up for lost time.
 # Week 6: